BGS logoMineralsUK logo

 Research on construction aggregates in England

 The management of aggregates supply in support of construction activity in England has been an important part of minerals planning policy and practice for the past 30 years.
-To assess whether such intervention is still necessary to ensure adequate and steady supply of construction aggregates, and to evaluate possible future options, a series of five research projects was carried out in 2007–8 for the Mineral Industry Research Organisation (MIRO) and the Department for Communities and Local Government (now Ministry of Housing, Communities and Local Government).
+To assess whether such intervention is still necessary to ensure adequate and steady supply of construction aggregates, and to evaluate possible future options, a series of five research projects was carried out in 2007 and 2008 for the Mineral Industry Research Organisation (MIRO) and the Department for Communities and Local Government (DCLG; now the Department for Levelling Up, Housing & Communities).

-This report by BGS in partnership with the Centre for Economics and Business Research details the economic contribution which indigenously–produced primary aggregates make to the English economy.
+This report by BGS in partnership with the Centre for Economics and Business Research details the economic contribution that indigenously produced primary aggregates make to the English economy.
 The report sets this contribution against estimates for the environmental costs of this production.
 It also makes a critical examination of the case for significantly increasing imports of primary aggregates from outside England.
-This research was funded by the DEFRA Aggregates Levy Sustainability Fund administered by MIRO.
+This research was funded by the Defra Aggregates Levy Sustainability Fund administered by MIRO.

-3. Aggregate resource alternatives: Options for future aggregate minerals supply in England
+• Aggregate resource alternatives: options for future aggregate minerals supply in England

-This report, funded by the DEFRA Aggregates Levy Sustainability Fund administered by MIRO, examines the current situation regarding primary aggregate supply from designated areas such as National Parks and AONBs.
-It also looks at the extent to which possible alternative supply options for aggregates would be able to sustain into the future a steady and adequate supply of aggregates should additional resources located within National Parks and AONBs become unavailable.
-This report is accompanied by maps of the English regions which show the extent of aggregate resources located outside National Parks, AONBs and selected other national and international designations.
+This report, funded by the Defra Aggregates Levy Sustainability Fund administered by MIRO, examines the current situation regarding primary aggregate supply from designated areas such as national parks and areasofoutstanding natural beauty (AONBs).
+It also looks at the extent to which possible alternative supply options for aggregates would be able to sustain a steady and adequate supply of aggregates in the future should additional resources located within national parks and AONBs become unavailable.
+This report is accompanied by maps of the English regions that show the extent of aggregate resources located outside national parks, AONBs and selected other national and international designations.
 Research partners on this project were BGS and Green Balance Planning and Environmental Consultants.

 Overview of the management of aggregates supply in England